 Use this selection to set a time-out (in milliseconds) of the scanner's trigger when using serial commands to trigger the scanner.
-Once the scanner has timed out, you can activate the scanner by using a serial trigger command.
-After scanning the Read Time-Out bar code, set the time-out duration (from 0-300,000 milliseconds) by scanning digits from the Programming Chart, beginning on page 233, then scanning Save.
+Once the scanner has timed out, you can activate the scanner either by pressing the trigger or using a serial trigger command.
+After scanning the Read Time-Out bar code, set the time-out duration (from 0-300,000 milliseconds) by scanning digits on the Programming Chart, then scanning Save.
 Default = 30,000 ms.